Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 17. When hooked, slowly reel it to the surface to prevent tearing the hook from its tender mouth.

-18. Haddock is a very tasty fish.
+18. Haddock is a very tasty fish and make a good table fare.

 19. A medium-action 8-foot boat rod is effective for haddock fishing.